cwinkelmann/deepfaune/README.md

 > Who is developing this DeepFaune project ?

-A team from CNRS leaded by Simon Chamaillé-Jammes and Vincent Miele.
+A team in CNRS-INEE leaded by Simon Chamaillé-Jammes (CEFE) and Vincent Miele (LBBE).
 Please have a look at our website [https://www.deepfaune.cnrs.fr/](https://www.deepfaune.cnrs.fr/).

 <br>
 <br>